roblevine/UnityLog4NetExtension/README.md

+**Note: this extension is retired for Unity 5 and higher.
+Please use the official [Unity Log4Net extension](https://github.com/unitycontainer/log4net) instead **

 ***Note on Unity versions and branches***

 The `unity-pre-4` branch contains the version of this extension for use with with Unity versions prior to 4.